Machine processing methods increase occupational health and safety on a network operator’s construction sites

 On the way to greater occupational health and safety

-Overall, it is clear that TenneT has taken an important step towards occupational health and safety in this area with the introduction of mechanical pile breaking methods such as the Pile Breaker and Brextor.
-There are no people in the swivelling and danger zone of the excavator during work and there is no longer any need to manually strike and dispose of a concrete core.
+Overall, it is clear that TenneT has taken an important step towards occupational health and safety in this area with the introduction of mechanical pile head processing methods such as the Pile Breaker and Brextor.
+There are no people in the swivel and danger zone of the excavator during work and no concrete core has to be struck and disposed of manually.

 TenneT TSO GmbH